xuejuhui/tiny-Url/README.md

 2. URL redirection should happen in real-time with minimal latency.

    - To reduce the latency use redis for caching and it will improve the latency.
 "Not implement yet"

+3. Add features that you think will improve upon the basic implementation.
+Make sure to explain them.

+   - Added Grouping feature, User can create a group and drag and drop url to the group.
+When group is delete all the urls will return to main section